Radiation Dose Summary for Diagnostic Procedures on FHIR

 There are two levels or profiles:

-• Radiation Observation profiles: these profiles allow describing a performed radiation act, as seen from modality perspective.
-They summarize the radiation report generated by the modality.
-These radiation observation profiles are Radiation Dose Summary and (StructureDefinition-nm-radiation-dose-summary.html), Irradiation Event Summary (they are presented in green in the class diagram above).
+• Radiation Observation profile: This profile allows for the description of a performed radiation act, summarizing the radiation report generated by the modality.
+See Radiation Dose Summary in the class diagram above.

-• Radiation Report profiles: these profiles reference the radiation observation resources, and enhance the collected information in a general radiation report, with relationship to the patient conditions and the procedure indications.
-These reporting profiles are Radiation Summary Report, Indication Observation, and Pregnancy Status (IPS).
-The two latter profiles contain information collected before patient imaging procedure, which explain the two levels of profiles.
+• Radiation Report profiles: These profiles reference the radiation observation resources and enhance the collected information in a general radiation report by relating it to the patient’s conditions and the procedure indications.
+See Radiation Summary Report, Indication Observation, and Pregnancy Status (IPS) in the class diagram above.
+The latter two profiles contain information collected before the patient’s imaging procedure, explaining the two levels of profiles.

-A general Radiation Dose Summary profile is defined.
-It provides a summary of an irradiation act, related to a performed procedure and a specific equipement.
-This profile allows to report the radiation data as a structured text following its valueString element.
-The structure of the text included in valueString is site dependent.
+A general Radiation Dose Summary provides a summary of an irradiation act related to a performed procedure and specific equipment.
+This profile allows the reporting of radiation data as structured text within its valueString element.
+The structure of the text included in valueString is site-dependent.

 Radiation Dose Summary profiles are using the component element to describe the different parameters of the radiation procedure.
 We consider that the attributes of the components in the radiation summary resources are part of the resource itself when provided, which cannot be understood without reading the complete different components.
 Having different Observations referenced in multiple hasMember elements is not useful, as the interpretation of the radiation dose summary resource needs to access to all the different parameters of the radiation procedure.